Farama-Foundation/stable-retro/README.md

     <img src="docs/_static/img/stable-retro-text.png" width="500px" />
 </a></p>

 A fork of [gym-retro](https://github.com/openai/retro) ('lets you turn classic video games into Gymnasium environments for reinforcement learning') with additional games, emulators and supported platforms.
-Since gym-retro is in maintenance now and doesn't accept new games, platforms or bug fixes, you can instead submit PRs with new games or features here in stable-retro.
+Since gym-retro is in maintenance now, you can instead submit PRs with new games or features here in stable-retro.

 - [Supported emulators](docs/supported_emulators.md)
 - [Supported games/envs](docs/supported_games.md)